Efficient Isomorphism for $S_d$-graphs and $T$-graphs: An XP-time isomorphism approach for -graphs

 At the end, the desired automorphism group $Aut(G\uplus H)$ is generated by the union of the generators of the non-void groups $\Delta_D$ computed in the procedure. \end{proc}

-To understand the procedure, it is important to notice why there is such a difference in step \eqref{it:compstogether}; that the group $\Gamma$ acts on the interval components (as whole), while it simultaneously acts on the individual vertices of the non-interval components.
-The only reason is that, as we know from Section~\ref{hardsection}, the attachments of a single interval component in $C\cup D$ form a chain by the inclusion (and so they are invariant on automorphism of the component), but the attachments of a non-interval component in $C\cup D$ may be ``shuffled'' by an automorphism of the component (and hence we need to ``track'' the mapping of individual vertices of that component).
-On the other hand, this detailed tracking of the attachments of non-interval components is possible since the number of non-interval components is bounded.
+\begin{remark} To fully understand Procedure~\ref{proc:xpT}, it is important to notice why the group $\Gamma$ in step~\eqref{it:compstogether} is such seemingly over-complicated; the group acts on the interval components (as whole) of~$\mathcal{X}\cup\mathcal{Y}$, while it simultaneously acts on the individual vertices of the non-interval components.

+The reason for such handling is that, as we know from Section~\ref{hardsection}, the attachments of a single component from~$\mathcal{X}\cup\mathcal{Y}$ in $C\cup D$ form a chain by the inclusion (and so they are invariant on automorphism of the component), but the attachments of a single non-interval component from~$\{A_i,B_i:i=1,\ldots,a\}$ in $C\cup D$ may be ``shuffled'' by an automorphism of the component (and hence we need to ``track'' the mapping of individual vertices of that component throughout the algorithm).
+On the other hand, detailed tracking of the attachments of the non-interval components can be done efficiently since the number of them is bounded from above by~$|V(T)|$. \end{remark}

 \begin{remark} Procedure~\ref{proc:xpT} implicitly tests for representability as $T$- and $T'$-graphs; this can be done using the \textbf{XP}-time algorithm of~\cite{zemanWG}.
-On the other hand, we never explicitly use intersection representations of the graphs, and we only need two properties implied by $T$-representability: that the number of non-interval components and the recursion depth is bounded in~$|T|$, and that there can be only bounded number of pairwise incomparable attachments in the collection~$\mathcal{V}$.
+On the other hand, we do not explicitly use intersection representations of the graphs, and we only need two properties implied by $T$-representability: that the number of non-interval components and the recursion depth is bounded in~$|V(T)|$, and that there can be only bounded number of pairwise incomparable attachments in the collection~$\mathcal{V}$.
 We may thus just assume $T$- or $T'$-representability of our graphs without checking, and throw away the computation branches in which we detect violation of the implied properties. \end{remark}